zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PX-Motion - Migration of applications and data between clusters.
 Application migration is Kubernetes only.
-* PX-Central - Single pane of glass for management, monitoring, and metadata services across multiple PX clusters on Kubernetes
+* PX-Central - Single pane of glass for management, monitoring, and metadata services across multiple Portworx clusters on Kubernetes
 * Lighthouse 2.0 - Supports PX-motion with connection to Kubernetes cluster for application and namespace migration.
 * Shared volumes (v4) for Kubernetes
 * Support Cloudsnaps for Aggregated volumes
 * ‘Extent’ based cloudsnaps - Restartable Cloudsnaps if a large volume cloudsnap gets interrupted
 * Support Journal device for Repl=1 volumes
-* PX-kvdb (etcd) supported internally with PX cluster deployment
+* PX-kvdb (etcd) supported internally with Portworx cluster deployment

 ### Key Fixes

 * PWX-6458: When decreasing HA of a volume, recover snapshot space unused.
 * PWX-5686: Implement accounting and display of space utilized by snapshots and clones.
 * PWX-6949: Decommissioned node getting listed from one node in the cluster and not from the other
-* PWX-6617: PDM: Dump the cloud drive keys when PX loses kvdb connectivity.
+* PWX-6617: PDM: Dump the cloud drive keys when Portworx loses kvdb connectivity.
 * PWX-5876: Volume should get detached when out of quorum or pool down.

 ### Errata

-* PWX-7011: Cluster pair creation failing, because of destination PX node is marked down
+* PWX-7011: Cluster pair creation failing, because of destination Portworx node is marked down
-  Workaround: Restart the PX node and attempt the cluster pairing again
+  Workaround: Restart the Portworx node and attempt the cluster pairing again

 * PWX-7041: CloudSnap Backup Failed for Pause/Resume by PX Restart - All replicas are down